 We asked two skiers, an Olympian and a top-level ski instructor to share their 3 tips to you to carve with more control and angulation.
 If you are an intermediate skier, comfortable with your parallel turns and are starting to edge your skis more, these tips will be perfect for you.

-She took us right back to the basics with a few concepts that she often see's both intermediates and advanced skiers getting wrong.
+Kaylin took us right back to the basics with a few tips that she often see's both intermediates and advanced skiers getting wrong.

 - If you're already a great carver, try these out on the first day back on skis to regain your control.

-- If you're just starting out, focus on each of these tips alongside an in-depth carving tutorial.
+- If you're just starting out, focus on each of these tips alongside our 4 step progression: How to Carve on Skis.

 - Take it back a notch to an easier piste - a blue or a green.
-Focus on your 'touch' on the snow.
-Build muscle memory and trust in your edges there before developing your carving on anything steeper.
+Focus on your 'touch' on the snow, creating edge angles early in the turn.
+Build muscle memory and trust in your edges before developing your carving on anything steeper.

-- Move forward with your hips not just your arms.
-Lift your hips upwards and forwards as you initiate the next turn.
+- Get into a forward stance so you can put pressure through your bindings.
 Many skiers will sit back, stick their arms out forwards and think they are pressuring the boot with forwards lean.
-You need to lift your weight upwards and forwards at your hips to engage the shovels of the skis effectively as you roll your ankles then knees into the turn.
+Kaylin talks about lifting your balance upwards and forwards with your hips as you roll your ankles then knees into the turn.